There are so many ways to hold your knitting needles and yarn and everyone seems to have their own style.

 At first it will feel a little awkward though, no two ways about it!
 So just give yourself a little time.
 You'll get it!

-In the first set of photos the hands are over the knitting needles and in the second set they're being held like pencils.
+For the top set of photos my hands are over the needles

+In the second set above they're being held like pencils.
 You can try both or mix them up a bit or simply create your own unique style.